basarat/typescript-react/04 publish/README.md

 ```

 * We wrap up our module by making a final set of changes in `package.json`
-* We add a hint for our users that they need to provide their own versions of `react` by adding to our `peerDependencies`.
+* We add a hint for our users that they need to provide their own version of `react` by adding to our `peerDependencies`.
 ```js
   "peerDependencies": {
     "react": ">=16.0.0"